timescale/docs.timescale.com-content/tutorials/telegraf-output-plugin.md

 ### Testing out the config file

-The selected input plugin and agent settings can be tested so they output a single collection to STDOUT.
+To test our configuration, we can output a single collection to STDOUT.
 By running

 ```
 $ telegraf --config telegraf.conf --test